orzehhowski/proxmox-lab/readme.md

 # Proxmox-lab

-My purpose is to simulate fully working small/medium enterprise network - to learn infrastructure things I might miss while doing my everyday chores and to dive deeper into ansible and terraform
+My purpose is to simulate fully working small/medium enterprise network - to learn infrastructure tweaks I might miss while doing my everyday chores and to dive deeper into ansible and terraform

+I do not use many of proxmox built-in features mainly beacuse I want to keep configuration in ansible and I'm focusing more on implementing stuff in linux instead of using seamless solutions that are offered by proxmox VE

 ## project structure